Pumpkin Pecan Bread Pudding with Warm Cinnamon Syrup

 - Let stand for 30 minutes, occasionally pressing the bread cubes into the custard mixture.
 NOTE: if making ahead, allow to stand for 30 minutes at room temperature pressing the bread pieces into the custard mixture to re-soak every so often.
 Cut a piece of aluminum foil large enough to fit the baking dish.
 Spray with cooking spray and cover the baking dish.
 Refrigerate up to 24 hours.
 Remove from refrigeration 1 hour before baking.

 - Preheat the oven to 350°F. Place the pudding on the center rack and bake until it puffs and is set in the center, about 45 to 55 minutes.
 Pudding is done when center springs back slightly when pressed.

 - Cool slightly before spooning the bread pudding into shallow dessert bowls.
 Drizzle with the warm cinnamon syrup.

 - Optional: serve with a generous scoop of French vanilla bean ice cream.
-Toast and chop additional pecans if desired and garnish.
+Toast and chop additional pecans sprinkled over the ice cream if desired.

 If You Like This Recipe…